martenframework/marten/docs/versioned_docs/version-0.1/development/settings.md

 ## Overview

 Settings will be usually defined under a `config/settings` folder at the root of your project structure.
-There are no strict requirements regarding _where_ settings are defined nor how they are organized, but as a general rule of thumb it is recommended to organize settings on a per-environment basis (shared settings, development settings, production settings, etc).
+There are no strict requirements regarding _where_ settings are defined nor how they are organized, but as a general rule of thumb, it is recommended to organize settings on a per-environment basis (shared settings, development settings, production settings, etc).

 In such configuration, you will usually define shared settings (settings that are shared across all your environments) in a dedicated settings file (eg. `config/settings/base.cr`) and other environment-specific settings in other files (eg. `config/settings/development.cr`).

-In order to define settings, it is necessary to access the global Marten configuration object through the use of the [`Marten#configure`](pathname:///api/Marten.html#configure(env%3ANil|String|Symbol%3Dnil%2C%26)-class-method) method.
+To define settings, it is necessary to access the global Marten configuration object through the use of the [`Marten#configure`](pathname:///api/Marten.html#configure(env%3ANil|String|Symbol%3Dnil%2C%26)-class-method) method.
 This method returns a [`Marten::Conf::GlobalSettings`](pathname:///api/Marten/Conf/GlobalSettings.html) object that you can use to define setting values.
 For example:

 ```crystal
 Marten.configure do |config|